 The European Union has enacted a Directive 2002/96/EC on Waste Electrical and Electronic Equipment (WEEE Directive).
 This directive is applicable in the European Union member states.
 The WEEE marking on this product (see right) or its documentation indicates that the product must not be disposed of together with household waste.
-To prevent possible harm to human health and/or the environment, the product must be disposed of in an approved and environmentally safe recycling process.
+To prevent possible harm to human health and/or the environment, the product must his disposed of in an annual to the environment. and/or the environment, the product must be disposed of in an approved and environmentally safe recycling process.
 For further information on how to dispose of this product correctly, contact the product supplier, or the local authority responsible for waste disposal in your area.
 Business users should contact the product supplier for information on how to dispose of this product correctly.
-This product should not be mixed with other commercial waste.
+This product should not be mixed with other